yisiox/tp/docs/UserGuide.md

 * Name of the contact.
 * Case sensitive, i.e. john doe ≠ John Doe.
 * Leading and trailing spaces are automatically removed.
-* Multiple people with the same name are allowed.
+* Multiple people with the same name are not allowed.

 `PHONE`
 * Phone number of the contact.
-* Only digits are allowed.
+* Only digits, '+', '-', ',' and spaces are allowed.
-* Any number of digits are allowed.
+* Any number of these characters are allowed.
 *
 `EMAIL`
 * Email of the contact.
-* Must have ‘@’.

-`OFFICE`
+* Must be in the format ‘local-part@domain’, and must be in a valid email format.

+`ADDRESS`
-* Office address of the contact.
+* Address of the contact.

 `TAG`
 * Tag(s) to categorize the contact into.
+* Only digits and alphabets are allowed.

 `ASSET`
 * Asset(s) associated with contact.